10 Reasons to Go For Early Financial Independence

 Today’s Saturday Selection is a classic post from The White Coat Investor.
 In this post from about 9 months ago, the good doctor is speaking my language, although I was only good enough to come up with the Top 5 reasons to Achieve Financial Independence.

-I’ve written before about some of the reasons you should NOT retire early.
+reasons you should NOT retire early.
 The early retirement crowd savaged it a bit on Reddit, which I thought was kind of funny given how much I advocate for financial independence (FI) on this site.
 At any rate, I’m arguing today from the other side.

 Today we’re going to talk about why you should become financially independent as soon as possible.
 What does financial independence mean?
 It means you can quit work today and never work again while sustaining a lifestyle that is reasonable to you.